January 12, 2018

 - Stack: The default stack type is now “Average” instead of “Layer”.

 - Library: Reduced the disk space utilization for all stack types.

 - Editor: The “blinking” frequency has been increased slightly.

 - Histogram: The “Auto Adjust” option is now disabled by default.

 - Measure Inspector: The background estimation was removed because Observatory doesn’t actually use such single value.

-- User Interface: Removed the “New Version” menu item because the subtle way it differs from “Duplicate Version” wasn’t worth it.
+- User Interface: Removed the “New Version” command because the subtle way it differs from “Duplicate Version” wasn’t worth it.